marchelbling/marc.helbling.fr/content/post/2014-09-22-practical-git-introduction.md

 ++>>>>>>> 50c1ff1... second
 ```

-We see that we have moved the issue from the common ancestor to the `MERGE_HEAD`, which in a rebase, is the parent commit and created a conflict cascade.
+We see that we have moved the issue from the common ancestor to the `MERGE_HEAD`, which in a rebase is the parent commit, creating a conflict cascade.

 ## Remotes